 "I have been employed in this craft for the last 25 years.
 Earlier we would work in the harsh sun, and whenever it would rain, all our efforts would go into the drain.
 For us, even the smallest drop of rain results in failure, and we must discard the whole lot.
-We were provided with now, we work in better conditions and can safely store our raw materials and final products."
+We were provided with shade and a storage facility.
+This has been very helpful; now, we work in better conditions and can safely store our raw materials and final products."